kartverket/dask-onboarding-modules/dask-felleskomponenter/README.md

 # DASK Felleskomponenter

 This is a repo where we make available governance components, common functions and reusable UDFs.
 DASK felleskomponenter is still in an early stage of the development process.

+You can find the PyPI package [here](https://pypi.org/project/dask-felleskomponenter/).

 ## Dependencies